-Determining interventions How the Council achieves this: 36.
+Det ermining interventions How the Council achieves this: 36.
 37. Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
-Therefore ensuring best value is achieved however services are provided.
+Therefore, ensuring best value is achieved however services are provided.
 Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts.
-Committee System.
-(36) Committee Meetings, workshops & briefings.
-(36) Committee Minutes.
-(36) Committee Reports.
-(37) Updated Guidance Notes for the completion of Committee Reports.
-(37) Plar nning interventions How the Council achieves this: 38.
+Committee System (36) Committee Meetings, workshops & briefings (36) Committee Minutes (36) Committee Reports (37) Updated Guidance Notes for the completion of Committee Reports (37) Plar nning interventions How the Council achieves this: 38.39.40.41.
 Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
-Council's Schedule of Meetings approved by the annual meeting of Council.
-(38,39) Business and Financial Planning Cycle.
-(38) 38.
-39. cycles that cover strategic and operational plans, priorities and cycles that cover strategic and operational plans, priorities and targets.
-Engaging with internal and external stakeholders in determining Council.
-(38,39) Business and Financial Planning Cycle.
-(38) Cabinet receives the combined forward work programme on a monthly basis.
-(38,39) Each of the five Overview & Scrutiny Committees reviews its own 39. cycles that cover strategic and operational plans, priorities and targets.
 Engaging with internal and external stakeholders in determining how services and other interventions can best be delivered.
-Considering and monitoring risks facing each partner when Council.
-(38,39) Business and Financial Planning Cycle.
-(38) Cabinet receives the combined forward work programme on a monthly basis.
-(38,39)
+Considering and monitoring risks facing each partner when working collaboratively including shared risks.
+Ensuring arrangements are flexible/agile so that the mechanisms for delivering outputs can be adapted to changing Council's Schedule of Meetings approved by the annual meeting of Council (38,39) Cabinet receives the combined forward work programme on a monthly basis (38,39) Each of the five Overview & Scrutiny Committees reviews its own Forward work programme at each meeting (38,39) Council Plan Performance Monitoring (38,42) Consultation and Engagement Policy (39) Risk Management Framework and User Guide (40) 42. circumstances.
+Establishing appropriate local performance indicators (as well as statutory or other national performance indicators) as part of Council Plan, Portfolio Plans and Corporate Performance Monitoring (41,43)

 - the planning process in order to assess how the performance of services is to be measured. - 43.
 Ensuring capacity exists to generate the information required to review service quality regularly. - 44.
-Preparing budgets in accordance with organisational objectives, strategies and the Medium Term Financial Strategy. - 45.
-Informing medium and long term resources planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy. - Business Recovery Plan and Efficiency Plan Monitoring Reviews.
-(41,43) - Medium Financial Term Strategy.
-(44,45)
+Preparing budgets in accordance with organisational objectives, strategies and the Medium-Term Financial Strategy. - 45.
+Informing medium and long-term resources planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.

+• Medium Financial Term Strategy (44,45)